 If given the opportunity to write on a topic of your choice, it is best to start early and brainstorm different ideas.
-You can’t expect to immediately decide on a topic, some might seem too vague or generalized.
-While some won’t have enough information available to write on.
+You can’t expect to decide on a topic immediately; some might seem too vague or generalized.
+In contrast, some won’t have enough information available to write on.

-The steps for choosing an informative topic are:
+The tips for choosing an informative topic are as follows:

 If you are out of ideas and can’t find anything that fits your interests, here is a list of interesting research paper topics.

 The process of writing a research paper is incomplete without actually performing the research.
 It is definitely the most exhausting stage of the life cycle.
-But it is the most crucial step, you can’t expect to write an entire paper on a particular topic without having background information on it, can you?
+But it is the most crucial step; you can’t expect to write an entire paper on a particular topic without having background information on it.

 Look for facts and supporting evidence that will support your thesis statement.
-To prove your statement, it is important that you must have supporting details and relevant facts.
+To prove your statement, you must have supporting details and relevant facts.
 Only then you will be able to prove your research question or hypothesis.

-It is quite possible to get overwhelmed with the excessive information so you should organize your findings from the start.
+It is quite possible to get overwhelmed with excessive information, so you should organize your findings from the start.

 Once you have gathered the necessary data, the next step is drafting an outline.
 Your outline or structure will act as a placeholder for the actual information.
 Simply note down the important and main ideas that will go in each section.

-Crafting a clear and arguable thesis statement is another element of a research paper.
-A thesis statement usually comprises of one to two sentences and is usually situated at the end of your introduction paragraph.
+Writing a thesis statement that is clear and arguable is another element of a research proposal paper.
+A thesis statement usually comprises one to two sentences and is usually situated at the end of your introduction paragraph.

 The thesis statement sums up the main idea and the purpose of your research, which helps keep you on the right track.
 Keep referring back to your thesis statement to avoid getting lost in discussing irrelevant ideas.

-Writing an exciting research paper introduction is a daunting task.
+Writing an introduction to a research paper is a daunting task.
 However, if you have followed the earlier steps, you are good to go.
-You have an interesting topic, thesis statement, relevant information and a research question.
-These are the main components of writing an introduction, with the addition of a catchy hook.
+You have an interesting topic, thesis statement, relevant information, and a research question.

 “This paper is based on…”